kyle-annen/kyle-annen.github.io.old/_posts/2017-08-07-java-polymorphism-without-generics.markdown

 Perfect.
 Next, I want to be able to print out in color.
 Glorious, eighties nostalgic green on black terminal goodness.
 How else could we hope to match the glory of hackerman?

-To do this we add two new methods, both of which accept a second String argument
+To do this we add two new methods, both of which accept a second String argument for color.

 ``` java
 public class PrettyPrinter {